Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Related Work

 \section{Related Work}

 Disinformation, misinformation, and ``fake news'' thrive in social media.
 See \cite{Lazer1094} and \cite{Vosoughi1146} for a general discussion on the science of ``fake news'' and the process of proliferation of true and false news online.
 There have also been several interesting surveys, e.g.,~\citet{Shu:2017:FND:3137597.3137600} studied how information is disseminated and consumed in social media.
 Another survey by \citet{thorne-vlachos:2018:C18-1} took a fact-checking perspective on ``fake news'' and related problems.
-Yet another survey \cite{Li:2016:STD:2897350.2897352} covered truth discovery in general.

-More relevant to the present work, a recent survey has studied what AI technology can offer to assist the work of professional fact-checkers~\cite{survey:2021:ai:fact-checkers}, and has pointed out to the following research problems: (\emph{i})~identifying claims worth fact-checking, (\emph{ii})~detecting relevant previously fact-checked claims, (\emph{iii})~retrieving relevant evidence to fact-check a claim, and (\emph{iv})~actually verifying the claim.
+More relevant to the present work, \citet{survey:2021:ai:fact-checkers} studied how AI technology can assist professional fact-checkers, and pointed to the following research problems: (\emph{i})~identifying claims worth fact-checking, (\emph{ii})~detecting relevant previously fact-checked claims, (\emph{iii})~retrieving relevant evidence to fact-check a claim, and (\emph{iv})~actually verifying the claim.

-The vast majority of previous work has focused on the latter problem, i.e.,~claim verification, while the other three problems remain understudied, even though there is an awareness that they are integral steps of an end-to-end automated fact-checking pipeline \cite{vlachos2014fact,Hassan:2017:CFE:3137765.3137815}.
-This situation is gradually changing, and the research community has recently started paying more attention to all four problems, in part thanks to the emergence of evaluation campaigns that feature all steps such as the CLEF CheckThat! lab~\cite{clef2018checkthat:overall,CheckThat:ECIR2019,ECIR2020:CLEF,CheckThat:ECIR2021}.
+The vast majority of previous work has focused on the latter problem, while the other three problems remain understudied, even though there is an awareness that they are integral steps of an end-to-end automated fact-checking pipeline \cite{vlachos2014fact,Hassan:2017:CFE:3137765.3137815}.

+This situation is gradually changing, and the research community has recently started paying more attention to all four problems, in part thanks to the emergence of evaluation campaigns that feature all steps such as the CLEF CheckThat! lab.